Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 stacks-cli scaffold -c ./stacks.yml
 ```

-Open the project locally and push the generated project to target repository in `main/master` branch.
+Open the project locally and push the generated project to the target remote repository's `main` branch.

 ## Step 2: Add Infrastructure pipeline in Azure Devops